crate/crate-tutorials/docs/first-use.rst

 Dive into CrateDB
 =================

-Check out the :ref:`howtos:index` for goal oriented topics.
-Alternatively, check out the :ref:`reference:index` for a complete reference manual.
+Check out the :ref:`crate-howtos:index` for goal oriented topics.
+Alternatively, check out the :ref:`crate-reference:index` for a complete reference manual.